Wills, Trusts & Probate

 How do I choose the right healthcare agent?

-Can I update my healthcare directive after it is created?
+Can I change my healthcare directive after I sign it?

 Are healthcare directives legally binding in California?